Is CBD Oil Legal In Colorado 2019?

 As the first state of the union to legalize recreational marijuana use, Colorado is seen as a catalyst for legalization in other states.
 Industrial hemp was legalized in Colorado one year after the recreational law.

 If you are age 21 or older, you have the right to purchase CBD without a medical prescription, as you would any alcohol or tobacco product while you remain within the state lines of Colorado.
-If you want to buy CBD Oil online we would suggest going with the vendor Lazarus Naturals since they are by far the most honest company out there.
+If you want to buy CBD Oil online we would suggest going with the vendor AvidHemp since they are by far the most honest company out there.
 They have even offer a huge discount program for low earners and other types of people who need CBD Oil but can't afford to purchase it.
+Use the coupon code Avid15 at checkout for 15% off!

 Colorado's Legalization of Medical Marijuana